 Now, once the installation is completed check if the libvirtd-daemon is running so, check the status using the systemctl command.

 $ sudo systemctl status libvirtd

 You can verify if KVM modules are loaded using the following command.

 $ lsmod | grep -i kvm

 When installing a KVM network bridge called virbr0 is created automatically.
-This network setup is maybe suitable inside the local network but guests cannot be accessed from outside its local network.
-You need to configure manually to be able to access from outside the local network boundaries.
+This network setup is maybe suitable inside the local network, but guests cannot be accessed from outside its local network.
+You need to configure manually to access from outside the local network boundaries.
 Execute the following command to check the network bridge of your local system

 $ brctl show

 Understanding and Using KVM

 You can open the KVM using the virt-manager utility or GUI-based Application manager.
 Now, execute the following command to kick on the virtual machine.